 Relief in times of crisis, care when it's needed most and commitment when others turn away.
 Red Cross is there for people in need, no matter who you are, no matter where you live.

-We help tens of millions of people around the world each year and care for local communities in Australia and Asia Pacific.
+The Red Cross Red Crescent Movement helps tens of millions of people around the world each year and here at Australian Red Cross, we care for local communities in Australia and the Asia Pacific.